 Although I’ve come a long way from sliced bread and egg yolks, I’ve had my share of failed attempts when preparing food for friends.
 It’s all part of this big dream comprised of “cooking,” playing hostess for people, and feeding them.

 It’s a must.
 What is a chef’s life without food?

-Here’s the thing about entertaining-
+Here’s the Thing about Remedial Entertaining

 It’s not as hard or as intimidating as you imagine.